zwave-js/zwave-js-ui/README.md

 ### Add a node

-To add a node using the UI select the controller Action `Add Node (inclusion)`, click send (:airplane:) button to enable the inclusion mode in your controller and enable the inclusion mode in your device to. `Controller status` will be `waiting` when inclusion has been successfully enabled on the controller and `completed` when the node has been successfully added.
-Wait few seconds and your node will be visible in the table once ready.
+To add a node using the UI, go to Control Panel and from the actions dropdown menu select `Start inclusion`, click send (:airplane:) button to enable the inclusion mode in your controller, a popup will ask you if you want to start it in `Secure mode`.
+In the `Controller status` text field you should see `Non-secure/Secure inclusion started` when inclusion has been successfully enabled on the controller.
+Wait few seconds and once the interview finish your node will be visible in the table.

 ### Remove a node

-To add a node using the UI select the controller Action `Remove Node (exclusion)`, click send (:airplane:) button to enable the exclusion mode in your controller and enable the exclusion mode in your device to. `Controller status` will be `waiting` when exclusion has been successfully enabled on the controller and `completed` when the node has been successfully removed.
+To remove a node using the UI, go to Control Panel and from the actions dropdown menu select `Start exclusion`, click send (:airplane:) button to enable the exclusion mode in your controller and enable the exclusion mode in your device to. `Controller status` should show `Exclusion started` when exclusion has been successfully enabled on the controller.
 Wait few seconds and your node will be removed from the table.

-### Replace failed node
+### Replace failed node (NOT IMPLEMENTED YET)

 To replace a failed node from the UI you have to use the command `Replace Failed Node`, if everything is ok the controller will start inclusion mode and status will be `Waiting`, now enable inclusion on your device to add it to the network by replacing the failed one.